fortinet/k8s-fortigate-ctrl/README.md

 # k8s-fortigate-ctrl

-K8S controller for fortigate in python
-THIS IS ALPHA DEMO CODE !
+K8S controller for using fortigates as load balancers THIS IS ALPHA DEMO CODE !
-no support, no help for now you have been warned
 It is functionnal.
+Code provided as is (see License) PR are welcome

 # Goals
 - use loadbalancer annotation to implement LB in Fortigate